tanjatang/DCENet/README.md

 #### Test
 You can get the results as reported in the paper using our pretrained model.
-1. Download pretrained model (give a link)
+1. Download pretrained model from "../models/best.hdf5"
 2.

 #### Train